 What are the best AI tools for small business?

-Each day security companies discover new threats to business and consumer data.
+Each day, security companies discover new threats to business and consumer data.

-The unusual activity could also identify opportunities.
+The unusual activity could even identify opportunities.

-A plumbing-supply company’s AI notices an unusual order.
-Why does a decorator order $1000 of metal pipes and flanges?
+For example, a plumbing-supply company’s AI notices an unusual order.
+Why did a decorator order $1,000 of metal pipes and flanges?
 A follow-up call to the decorator sheds light on the mystery.
 Apparently, the decorator makes trendy industrial shelving units and light fixtures with the pipes.

 Interactive customer service